MaartinShz/PLS-Package/README.md

 - center
 - threshold

-4 of them have a value by default so we will explain here only the 3 paramaters that you need to use for the function.
+4 of them have a value by default so we will explain here only the 3 parameters that you need to use for the function.
 Object is a PLSDA object created above, formula is an object of class formula use to select explicative data and target data of the dataset and finaly there is data that we want to apply a PLS regression.

 ### Function usage - Print
 Here some examples of using the function.